antistereov/singularity-core/README.md

         # The path to the password reset page in the UI
         ui-password-reset-path: /auth/password-reset
     ```
-    This is optional.
-You can enable email verification by setting `enable-verification` to true.
-    By default, it is set to `false`.

     **Note:** Password resets are not possible without email verification.

 - **File Settings:**

     Configure how and where files should be saved.
+You need an S3-compatible instance.

     ```yaml
     baseline:
       file:
-        # The base path where all your files should be saved
-        # Default is file:/opt/app/uploads
-        base-path: file:/opt/app/uploads #or s3://my-bucket-name/uploads
+        storage:
+          s3:
+            domain: your.s3.domain.com
+            bucket: your-bucket
+            access-key: <your-access-key>
+            secret-key: <your-secret-key>
+            scheme: https
     ```

 ## Service Overview